Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithmic Lower Bounds

 At this point, we know that none of our \XP\ algorithms can be strengthened by dropping a parameter in the parameterization.
 The remaining task for this section is to show the same for fixed-parameter algorithms, notably via matching \W[1]-hardness reductions.

-\ifshort Our first lower bound excluding fixed-parameter tractability targets the parameterization by the number of colors, number of types, and the number of coalitions.
-To this end, we provide a reduction from a partitioned variant of a problem called \MSS (\MSSshort): given sets $S_1,\dots, S_\omega$ of $k$-dimensional vectors of non-negative integers, a target $k$-dimensional vector $t$ of non-negative integers, determine whether there exists a tuple $S'=(s_1,\dots,s_\omega)$, $\forall i\in [\omega]: s_i\in S_i\cup \{\emptyset\}$ such that the vectors in $S'$ sum up to $t$.
-While not stated explicitly, the \W[1]-hardness of this variant of \MSSshort\ parameterized by $k+\omega$ follows directly from a known reduction~\cite[Lemma 3]{GanianKO2021}. \fi \iflong For our first proof, we provide a reduction from a variant of a problem called \MSS (\MSSshort).
-In the original formulation of \MSSshort, the input consists of integers $k, \omega\in\N$, a set $S=\{s_1,\ldots,s_n\}$ of $k$-dimensional vectors of non-negative integers and a target vector $t\in\N^k$.
+For our first proof, we provide a reduction from a variant of a problem called \MSS (\MSSshort).
+In the original formulation of \MSSshort, the input consists of integers $k, \omega\in\Nat$, a set $S=\{s_1,\ldots,s_n\}$ of $k$-dimensional vectors of non-negative integers and a target vector $t\in\Nat^k$.
 The question is whether there exists a subset $S'\subseteq S$ of cardinality at most $\omega$ such that $\sum_{s\in S'}s = t$.

-\MSSshort is known to be \Wh when parameterized by $k$~\cite[Lemma 3]{GanianKO2021}, and the same is true for several of its variants~\cite{GanianOR2019,GanianOR21}.
-For our purposes, it will be useful to reduce from a partitioned variant of \MSSshort: instead of a set $S$, the input contains sets $S_1,\dots, S_\omega$ of $k$-dimensional vectors of non-negative integers, and the question is whether there exists a tuple $S'=(s_1,\dots,s_\omega)$, $\forall i\in [\omega]: s_i\in S_i\cup \{\emptyset\}$, such that the vectors in $S'$ sum up to $t$.
-While this was not stated explicitly, the original proof of Ganian et al.~(\citeyear{GanianKO2021}) immediately establishes the \W[1]-hardness of partitioned \MSSshort parameterized by $\omega+k$: their reduction from \textsc{Multicolored Clique} parameterized by the clique size $\kappa$ results in instances of \MSSshort where vectors are partitioned into $\kappa+{\kappa\choose 2}$ sets and a solution can choose at most one element from each set (in fact, their construction ensures that exactly one is chosen per set). \fi
+\MSSshort is known to be \Wh when parameterized by $k$~\cite[Lemma 3]{GanianKO2021}, and the same is true for several of its variants~\cite{GanianOR2019,GanianOR21}; crucially, all of these lower bound results hold even if every number on the input is encoded in unary.
+For our purposes, it will be useful to reduce from a partitioned variant of \MSSshort: instead of a set $S$, the input contains sets $S_1,\dots, S_\omega$ of $k$-dimensional vectors of non-negative integers, and the question is whether there exists a tuple $S'=(s_1,\dots,s_\omega)$, $\forall i\in [\omega]: s_i\in S_i\cup \{\bar{0}\}$ where \(\bar{0}\) denotes the \(k\)-dimensional vector with only zeros as entries, such that the vectors in $S'$ sum up to $t$.
+While this was not stated explicitly, the original proof of Ganian et al.~\cite{GanianKO2021} immediately establishes the \W[1]-hardness of partitioned \MSSshort parameterized by $\omega+k$: their reduction from \textsc{Multicolored Clique} parameterized by the clique size $\kappa$ results in instances of \MSSshort where vectors are partitioned into $\kappa+{\kappa\choose 2}$ sets and a solution can choose at most one element from each set (in fact, their construction ensures that exactly one is chosen per set).

-\iflong Our first lower bound excluding fixed-parameter tractability targets the parameterization by the number of colors, number of types, and the number of coalitions. \fi
+Our first lower bound excluding fixed-parameter tractability targets the parameterization by the number of colors, number of types, and the number of coalitions.